damianhakert/damianhakert.github.io/source/_posts/2016-03-11-gitlab-intro-webcast.markdown

 ## Join our next webcasts!

 Can't make these times?
-Register anyway, and we'll send you a link to watch it later.
+Register anyway, and we'll send you a link to watch later.

 In our next webcast on March 24th, we'll take a look at the new features in GitLab 8.6!